Privacy Policy

 How does Baltic use your data?

-Baltic collects your data to allow you to receive regular marketing e-mails from Baltic about upcoming or current exhibitions, performances, artist talks and events when given specific permission to do so.
+• Once you have consented for your data to be shared with Baltic we use it to be able to send you marketing e-mails from Baltic about upcoming or current exhibitions, artist talks and events or other specified interests when given specific permission to do so.

 How does Baltic collect your data?